 Leadership Development Institute (LDI) Supports our goal to help JLC members become great leaders both in our League and in the community by strengthening leadership skills.
-LDI Participants participate in eight in-depth workshops, as well as optional community service and social engagement opportunities each month, held over the course of eight months.
-LDI is an investment of $40 for in-league members and $55 for external applicants.
+Leadership Development Institute is an investment of $80 for JLC members (this includes your application fee of $20 and the participant fee of $60).
+The benefits of the program include eight leadership training workshops, two community service projects and numerous in-person social gatherings.
 Click here for more information.

 Training and Education Information and Questions:

 Training and Education are a valuable part of the Junior League experience.
 If you are interested in serving as a Keynote Speaker, offering a location, or serving as a Non-Profit partner, please contact us at firstname.lastname@example.org.